 Skinny jeans pair well with tunics.
 The billowy cut and past-the-hip length of most tunic sweaters and tops complement the sleek fit of the skinny jean.
 You can also wear skinny jeans with button-down shirts in solid colors or pretty prints.
 Another outfit idea is to wear your skinny jeans with a knit top and blazer for a semi-dressy style.

 A similar pant style to the skinny jean is the jegging.
-If you love the comfort of leggings with the structured look of denim, you can’t go wrong with a pair of jeggings.
+If you love the comfort of leggings with the structured look of denim, you can’t go wrong with a pair of jeggings for women.
 They’re made from soft, stretchy fabric with elastic waists for freedom of movement and all-day comfort.

 You can wear jeggings with any top you’d wear with skinny jeans.
 In addition to pairing well with tunics, sweaters, and blouses, jeggings can be worn with comfy hoodies or crewneck sweatshirts and sneakers for an on-trend athleisure style.